Murkeee/tysite/README.md

-# COSC1078-Assignment 1
-A basic site built with html and css containing student information.
+# A website with  information about me